normanboettcher/sentiment_analysis/metrics/Readme.md

 - How many resources (CPU, Memory) was consumed by each pod?
 - What is the average response time?
 - What is the average review length ?
+- How much time did the loading process of the model take?

 Some metrics are delivered as a standard, but some other must be implemented by ourselfs.